-- Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - Uphold the elements within our wellbeing policy to prevent as much as possible. - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - Challenge practice which does not uphold the values of tolerance, non-discrimination and respect towards others. - Consider all opportunities for addressing bullying in all forms throughout the curriculum and supported with a range of approaches such as through displays, assemblies, peer support and the school/student council. - Regularly update and evaluate our approaches to take into account the developments of technology and provide up-to-date advice and education to all members of the community regarding positive online behaviour. - Proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring. - Actively create "safe spaces" for vulnerable children and young people. - Work with other agencies and the wider school community to prevent and tackle concerns. - Celebrate success and achievements to promote and build a positive school ethos.
+- Create and support an inclusive environment which promotes a culture of mutual respect, consideration and care for others which will be upheld by all. - Uphold the elements within our wellbeing policy to prevent as much as possible. - Work with staff and outside agencies to identify all forms of prejudice-driven bullying. - Actively provide systematic opportunities to develop pupils' social and emotional skills, including their resilience. - Provide a range of approaches for pupils, staff and parents/carers to access support and report concerns. - Challenge practice which does not uphold the values of tolerance, non-discrimination and respect towards others. - Consider all opportunities for addressing bullying in all forms throughout the curriculum and supported with a range of approaches such as through displays, assemblies, peer support and the school/student council. - Regularly update and evaluate our approaches to take into account the developments of technology and behaviour. - Proactively gather and record concerns and intelligence about bullying incidents and issues so as to effectively develop strategies to prevent bullying from occurring. - Actively create "safe spaces" for vulnerable children and young people. - Work with other agencies and the wider school community to prevent and tackle concerns. - Celebrate success and achievements to promote and build a positive school ethos. - Send out information Jennetts- Anti Bullying Leaflet 4.pdf (bonitas.org.uk)